magmanu/github-workflow-security-scanner/README.md

 <img src="./static/cat_in_space.png" alt="cat in space" width="200"/>

-This tool (GWoSS) identifies vulnerability in GitHub Workflows, like a SAST.
+This tool (GWoSS) identifies vulnerabilities in GitHub Workflows, like a workflow SAST if you wanna go fancy.
 It does so by scanning the workflow files for anti-patterns such as ingesting user inputs in an unsafe manner or using malicious commits in build process.

 ## Features